zeove/blog/note/HTML&CSS.md

 5、HTML elements can be labeled with multiple classes.

 6、Divs are one of the most commonly used HTML elements.
 Understanding how they are used is a critical skill for web developers.

+---

+1、All HTML elements are contained within a box.

+2、Boxes have two dimensions: a width and a height.
+These dimensions can be modified with the `width` and `height` properties.

+3、Width and height dimensions can be set using one of three units of measurement: pixels, ems, or percentages.

+4、A minimum and maximum width or height can be set for a box.
+This helps ensure that content remains legible when a user shrinks or expands their browser window.

+5、If an element's box becomes too small, the content may overflow.
+The overflowed content can be controlled with the `overflow` property.